Dano-German War (1226–1227): Background

 In 1223, the Danish King Valdemar II of Denmark was captured by Henry I, Count of Schwerin after tensions between them.
 The Danish king had a few years before that, taken half the land of count Henry and given it to loyal supporters, through his grandson's inheritance, as well as allegedly, seduced or raped his wife.

 The captivity was of interest of several notable Baltic players; most notably Frederick II, Holy Roman Emperor, but also Hermann von Salza and of course it was amazing for all the German dukes and princes who had previously been subjugated by Valdemar, or some who felt they would be soon.
-But the captivity was also view in great distaste by Pope Honorius III who was on extremely good terms with the Danish realm and king, a trend between popes that had been active for a long time, ever since the establishment of the Danish archiepiscopal see in Lund in 1103, since the Danish kings had more of less become loyal allies to the papacy.
+But the captivity was also view in great distaste by Pope Honorius III who was on extremely good terms with the Danish realm and king, a trend between popes that had been active for a long time, ever since the establishment of the Danish archiepiscopal see in Lund in 1103, since the Danish kings had more or less become loyal allies to the papacy.

 Frederick II, Holy Roman Emperor had, in 1214, been forced to cede all territories above the Elbe river to Valdemar II of Denmark.
 He needed Valdemar to stay neutral in imperial affairs at that point, most notably his crowning as king of the Romans in Aachen in 1215.
 Valdemar had stopped supporting his previous ally Otto IV, Holy Roman Emperor - political rival to Frederick - right before the Battle of Bouvines.
 This weakened Otto's military capacity significantly by preventing his vassals in northern Germany from participating in the battle as they were occupied with defending themselves against Valdemar.
 The loss at the battle weakened Otto both politically and militarily.
 Frederick, as a thanks, issued the golden bull.
 Another reason, though more minor, is that Frederick wished to embark on a joint crusade with the Danish king with, of course, Frederick being the lead of it.
 He also wished to bring Denmark back in the empire, as it had been previously until Cnut VI's refusal of subjugation from Frederick Barbarossa.

 Hermann von Salza tried several different times to interfere with the negotiations, and for one sole reason: He wanted Valdemar to go on a crusade to the holy land.
 Valdemar had already a few years prior taken the cross and swore he would embark on a crusade to the holy land when the next general crusade would happen.
 He would embark with 100 ships, and winter in Spain and spend two whole years in the holy land.
 Valdemar agreed to this, but when the Danish magnates met at the River Elbe to buy the king's freedom in 1224 but flatly refused the promises made by Valdemar to go on a crusade, as well as the other terms negotiated, and left angrily, without a deal having been struck.
 The Danish magnates instead began negotiating with Henry directly, without the intervention of the emperor of Hermann.